 Description: Offering an infinity pool with stunning Marina views, Hilton at Resorts World Bimini is located on the beach in North Bimini.
 Free WiFi access is available throughout.
 The modern suites and deluxe rooms with marina and resort views also feature hardwood floors, and marble top double sinks; some have private patio.
 Breakfast, lunch, and dinner is served in a casual fare at Hemingway's restaurant.
 Activities such as snorkeling, parasailing, glass-bottomed boat trips and World’s best sport fishing can be arranged, and there is also a boutique casino with table games and 150 slot machines.

-Located just 81km from Florida, Bimini is located in the Out Islands and comprises a number of islands, islets and atolls including the larger islands of North and South Bimini, which are linked by a regular ferry service.
+Bimini comprises the larger islands of North and South Bimini, which are linked by a regular ferry service, plus a number of smaller islands and atolls, including East Bimini.
 Most of Bimini is privately owned.

 North Bimini is about 11km (7mi) long and 200m (700ft) wide, and is home to the island's main settlement of Alice Town as well as most of the resorts.

 The most convenient route to Bimini is by air to South Bimini Airport (BIM), located on South Bimini Island.

 By sea, you can also take a two hour ferry service from Miami (Port of Miami - Terminal H) to Bimini North Island ferry terminal, around 9km (5.5mi) from Alice Town.

 More information about how to get to Bimini…

 Latest update: How to get to Bimini: 6 May, 2022